top of page

 https://www.ibac.vic.gov.au/police-snapshot-and-key-insights

-PREDATORY BEHAVIOUR BY POLICE - 2023 VIC
+PREDATORY BEHAVIOUR BY POLICE - 2023 VICTORIA

 This summary describes IBAC’s thematic review of a series of Victoria Police investigations into allegations of predatory behaviour by police officers.
 The alleged behaviour targeted members of the public, colleagues or both.
 Predatory behaviour by Victoria Police officers is an ongoing focus for IBAC.
 This thematic review builds on IBAC’s 2015 report on predatory behaviour by police officers against vulnerable members of the public, which found that colleagues tacitly accepted such behaviour, and supervisors and managers failed to act to address it.
 This thematic review also follows the Victorian Equal Opportunity and Human Rights Commission’s independent review into sex discrimination and sexual harassment within Victoria Police, undertaken between 2014 and 2019.
 IBAC findings include: a) Despite efforts undertaken over recent years, predatory behaviour persists within Victoria Police and remains under-reported; b) Consistent with our 2015 report, women experiencing domestic or family violence were targets of this behaviour.